saltukalakus/acul-tester/README.md

 ## What It Does

 1. **Fetches** - Downloads sample screens from Auth0's official repository (JavaScript or React)
-2. **Builds** - Compiles samples into production-ready CSS and JavaScript modules
+2. **Builds** - Compiles samples into testable CSS and JavaScript modules
 3. **Serves** - Hosts assets locally with CORS enabled for Auth0 integration
 4. **Deploys** - Automatically configures your Auth0 tenant to use these local assets